Battle of Kilmallock: Battle

-The Irish Republic had the better of the first clashes.
+The Republican forces had the better of the first clashes.
 On Sunday 23 July, Free State forces took Bruff and began their advance on Kilmallock, but were twice beaten back by determined Republican resistance.
 The following day, the Republicans managed to retake Bruff in a counter-attack, taking 76 prisoners.
 As a result of this setback, O'Duffy called off the advance for the time being and waited for reinforcements.

-Free State forces quickly retook Bruff after reinforcements arrived.
+Free State (National Army) forces quickly retook Bruff after reinforcements arrived.
 However, things got worse for the National Army as the week went on.
 They made slow progress in taking the Republican strongpoints, and their casualties also mounted.
 On Tuesday, 25 July, a unit of the Dublin Guard under Tom Flood was ambushed on a narrow road.
 They fought their way clear, but only after losing four men killed.
 Three more Free State soldiers were killed two days later.
 On 30 July, Major General Murphy launched an attack to take Bruree.
 The Dublin Guards attacked the town from the southeast, supported by armoured cars and an 18-pound field gun.
 The Republicans held out for five hours until Free State artillery was brought into action.
 At least 13 Free State soldiers and nine Anti-Treaty fighters were killed in the action and more were wounded before the Free State troops secured Bruree.

-The Republican commander Deasy knew how important Bruree was to the defence of Kilmallock and drew up plans to recapture the town using three armoured cars, trench mortars and machine guns.
+The Republican commander, Deasy, knew how important Bruree was to the defence of Kilmallock and drew up plans to recapture the town using three armoured cars, trench mortars and machine guns.
 On 2 August, Republicans captured Patrickswell south of Limerick.
-The armoured cars then attacked Bruree, taking Free State forces by complete surprise.
+The armoured cars then attacked Bruree, taking Free State forces by surprise.
 One car attacked Commandant Flood's headquarters at the Railway Hotel.
 The Commandant and his men managed to escape out the back of the building under the cover of Lewis gun fire.
 The second armoured car rammed the front door of another post in the school house, which persuaded the twenty-five troops inside to surrender.

-However, when Free State reinforcements, along with armoured cars arrived, the republican counter-attack stalled.
+However, when Free State reinforcements, along with armoured cars arrived, the Republican counter-attack stalled.
 The Free State reinforcements were led by Comdt.
-Gen. Seamus Hogan, who personally led his forces, riding in the armoured car nicknamed 'The Customs House.'
+Gen. Seamus Hogan, who personally led his forces, riding in the armoured car nicknamed 'The Customs House'.
 Having failed to secure the surrender of the town, Republican forces retreated.